 2. Build a Distinctive Brand Voice

-If you rely on a sterile, boring voice that sounds like any other brand, your customers will be quick to forget about you and you’ll find it much harder to engage effectively with them.
+If you rely on a sterile, boring voice that sounds like a robot or any other brand, your customers will be quick to forget about you and you'll find it much harder to engage effectively with them.

 Instead, take some time to craft a brand voice that's unique and entertaining.
 This will make your brand relatable and memorable and will make customers want to interact with you and engage with your content.